-Abstract.
-Rather than attempting to fully interpret visual scenes in a parallel fashion, biological systems appear to employ a serial strategy by which an attentional spotlight rapidly selects circumscribed regions in the scene for further analysis.
-The spatiotemporal deployment of attention has been shown to be controlled by both bottom-up (image-based) and top-down (volitional) cues.
-We describe a detailed neuromimetic computer implementation of a bottom-up scheme for the control of visual attention, focusing on the problem of combining information across modalities (orientation, intensity, and color information) in a purely stimulusdriven manner.
-We have applied this model to a wide range of target detection tasks, using synthetic and natural stimuli.
-Performance has, however, remained difficult to objectively evaluate on natural scenes, because no objective reference was available for comparison.
-We present predicted search times for our model on the Search_2 database of rural scenes containing a military vehicle.
+Most models of visual search, whether involving overt eye movements or covert shifts of attention, are based on the concept of a "saliency map", that is, an explicit two-dimensional map that encodes the saliency or conspicuity of objects in the visual environment.
+Competition among neurons in this map gives rise to a single winning location that corresponds to the next attended target.
+Inhibiting this location automatically allows the system to attend to the next most salient location.
+We describe a detailed computer implementation of such a scheme, focusing on the problem of combining information across modalities, here orientation, intensity and color information, in a purely stimulus-driven manner.
+We have successfully applied this model to a wide range of target detection tasks, using synthetic and natural stimuli.
+Performance has however remained difficult to objectively evaluate on natural scenes, because no objective reference was available for comparison.
+We here present predicted search times for our model on the Search2 database of rural scenes containing a military vehicle.
 Overall, we found a poor correlation between human and model search times.
-Further analysis, however, revealed that in 75% of the images, the model appeared to detect the target faster than humans (for comparison, we calibrated the model's arbitrary internal time frame such that 2 to 4 image locations were visited per second).
-It seems that this model, which had originally been designed not to find small, hidden military vehicles, but rather to find the few most obviously conspicuous objects in an image, performed as an efficient target detector on the Search_2 dataset.
-Further developments of the model are finally explored, in particular through a more formal treatment of the difficult problem of extracting suitable low-level features to be fed into the saliency map. © 2001 Society of Photo-Optical Instrumentation Engineers.
-[DOI: 10.1117/1.1389063]
+Further analysis however revealed that in 3/4 of the images, the model appeared to detect the target faster than humans (for comparison, we calibrated the model's arbitrary internal time frame such that no more than 2-4 image locations were visited per second).
+It hence seems that this model, which had originally been designed not to find small, hidden military vehicles, but rather to find the few most obviously conspicuous objects in an image, performed as an efficient target detector on the Search2 dataset.

-Subject terms: visual attention; saliency; preattentive; inhibition of return; winner-take all; bottom-up; natural scene; Search 2 dataset.
+Keywords: Visual attention, saliency, preattentive, inhibition of return, model, winner-take-all, bottom-up, natural scene.